 Sexual Violence in LGBTQPIA+ Communities

 This training is for those working in human services, about the impact of sexual violence, intimate partner violence, and stalking in LGBTQPIA+ communities.
 It includes terminology, statistical data, and tools for culturally competent services.
-The training is lead as a 1 , 2 , 4 , 8 hour seminar.
+The training is offered as a 1 , 2 , 4 , 8 hour seminar.

 Sexual Violence in Native American Two Spirit LGBTQPIA+ Community

 This training is for those working in human services, about the impact of sexual violence, intimate partner violence, and stalking in the Native American Two Spirit and LGBTQPIA+ community.
 It includes terminology, statistical data, and tools for culturally competent services.
-The training is lead as a 1 , 2 , 4 , 8 hour seminar.
+The training is offered as a 1 , 2 , 4 , 8 hour seminar.

 Social Justice Workshops:

 Trans 101 or LGBTQPIA+ 101 (beginner or intermediate)